ESRGv3/shedding-light-static-partitioning-hypervisors/xen/README.md

 ```
 # cd $(SHEDLIGHT)xen/xen/xen
-# export XEN_TARGET_ARCH=arm64 CROSS_COMPILE=aarch64-none-linux-gnu-
+# export XEN_TARGET_ARCH=arm64 CROSS_COMPILE=aarch64-none-elf-
-# make defconfig
+# cp ../../xen-minimal-config .config && make oldconfig
 ```

-Enable the following options:
- - CONFIG_EXPERT
- - CONFIG_UNSUPPORTED
- - CONFIG_STATIC_MEMORY
- - CONFIG_STATIC_SHM

-Note that you will need to enable/disable the CACHE_COLORING option, according to the config your using.
-This is because if CACHE_COLORING is enabled in Kconfig but is not actually used (lets say you assign all colors to all domains and hypervisor), the hypervisor will still use 4K pages for all domain mappings.
+Note that you will need to manually enable/disable the CONFIG_CACHE_COLORING option, according to the config your using.
+This is because if cache colorig is enabled in Kconfig but is not actually used (lets say you assign all colors to all domains and hypervisor), the hypervisor will still use 4K pages for all domain mappings, causing a noticeable impact for the base case benchamrk.

 ### Install